-Lent is the span of time in the church calendar that starts with Ash Wednesday on February 14th this year and ends with Easter Sunday, which is on 1st April.
+Lent is the span of time in the church calendar that starts with Ash Wednesday on March 6th this year and ends with Easter Sunday.
 Ash Wednesday commemorates the beginning of Jesus’ 40-day fasting and temptation in the desert, and Easter Sunday commemorates Jesus’ resurrection from the grave after His crucifixion.

 Lent, then, is generally observed as a time for Christians to reflect, repent, and pray as a way of preparing our hearts for Easter.
 It is observed by many different Christian denominations, although not every Christian church or denomination does so.
 Because Lent is not officially instituted in Scripture, observing it isn’t in any way a “requirement” of Christianity.
 Nonetheless, Christians from many different backgrounds choose to observe it as a way of focusing their thoughts on Jesus Christ during the Easter season.

 How does one observe Lent?
 It differs from person to person and church to church, but some of the things Christians might do to observe Lent include:

 On the first day of Lent, some Christians mark their foreheads with ash as a symbol of sorrow and mourning over their sin.
 (See Job 42 for an example of ash used as a symbol of repentance.)